 - Correlating exercise to food (45 minutes of yoga=1 cookie)

-Movement, dancing and exercise are programmed each day.
-The number of dances “danced” during programming are tracked visually with our “You’re on Fire” dance thermometer.
+Movement and exercise are programmed each day and tracked visually on our “fitness track”.
+The number of dances “danced” during programming are also tracked visually with our “You’re on Fire” dance thermometer.
 A 30-minute yoga session is programmed weekly with a certified yoga volunteer.

 Gardening and Nature

 Our gardening program teaches our participants the fundamentals of planting and taking care of plants.
 Gardening activities include:

 - Planting flowers in personalized pots

 - Planting a variety of vegetables including beans, zucchini, cucumbers, tomatoes, pumpkins and peppers

 - Maintaining our 2 raised garden beds during the summer and fall

 Volunteering in the Community